 - Mobile social media use has increased by 30% year-over-year to surpass 2.5 billion users globally, with 91% of social media users accessing social from mobile.

-In the Asia Pacific region, mobile data traffic led significantly over other regions, with 4.12 billion gigabytes consumed, compared with 1.24 gigabytes from North Europe, Middle East, and Africa.
+In the Asia Pacific region, mobile data traffic led significantly over other regions, with 4.12 billion gigabytes consumed, compared with 1.24 gigabytes from North Europe, the Middle East, and Africa.

 Social media growth rates also increased by over 50% year-on-year in the region.
-More than 1.5 billion people across Asia Pacific now use social media on a monthly basis, 95% of whom access social via mobile devices — the highest ratio in the world.
+More than 1.5 billion people across the Asia Pacific now use social media on a monthly basis, 95% of whom access social via mobile devices — the highest ratio in the world.